Cow tipping

 Cows routinely lie down to sleep.

 Cow tipping is the purported activity of sneaking up on any unsuspecting or sleeping upright cow and pushing it over for entertainment.
-The practice of cow tipping is generally considered an urban legend and stories of such feats viewed as tall tales.
+The practice of cow tipping is generally considered an urban legend and stories of such feats are viewed as tall tales.
 The implication that rural citizens seek such entertainment due to lack of alternatives is viewed as a stereotype.
 The concept of cow tipping apparently developed in the 1970s, though tales of animals that cannot rise if they fall has historical antecedents dating to the Roman Empire.

 Cows routinely lie down and can easily regain their footing unless sick or injured.
 Scientific studies have been conducted to determine if cow tipping is theoretically possible, with varying conclusions.
 All agree that cows are large animals that are difficult to surprise and will generally resist attempts to be tipped.
 Estimates suggest a force of between 3000 and 4000 N is needed, and that at least four and possibly as many as fourteen people would be required to achieve this.
 In real-life situations where cattle have to be laid on the ground, or "cast", such as for branding, hoof care or veterinary treatment, either rope restraints are required or specialized mechanical equipment is used that confines the cow and then tips it over.
 On rare occasions, cattle can lie down or fall down in proximity to a ditch or hill that restricts their normal ability to rise without help.
 Cow tipping has many references in popular culture and is also used as a figure of speech.